nikcorg/go-env/README.md

 - `String` / `NonEmptyString` - no formal validation
 - `Enum` / `NonEmptyEnum` - ensure the value matches one of the enumerated set of acceptable values

-Each validation's `NonEmpty*` variant adds an additional assertion on the value not being `nil`.
+Each validation's `NonEmpty*` variant adds an additional assertion on the value not being unset.